intel/nauta/docs/user-guide/actions/submit_mult_exp.md

 **Syntax:** `nctl exp submit -–parameter-range SCRIPT_NAME [-- script-parameters]`

-**Example:** Below is an example command (scroll right to see full contents):
+**Example:** Below is an example command (scroll right to see the full contents):

 ```
 nctl experiment submit -–parameter-range lr "{0.1, 0.2, 0.3}"
 examples/mnist_single_node.py -- --data_dir=/mnt/input/root/public/MNIST
 ```

-Refer to [Working with Datasets](working_with_datasets.md) for instructions on uploading the dataset to the `input_shared` folder.
+Refer to the [Working with Datasets](working_with_datasets.md) for instructions on uploading the dataset to the `input_shared` folder.

 ## Parameter Ranges and Parameter Sets

 Parameters can include either:

-* `parameter-range` argument that defines the name of a parameter together with its values expressed as either a range or an explicit set of values
+* The `parameter-range`  is an option of the submit subcommand together with its values expressed as either a range or an explicit set of values.

    _-Or-_

-* `parameter-sets` argument that specifies a number of distinct combinations of parameter values.
+* The `parameter-sets` is an option of the submit subcommand that specifies a number of distinct combinations of parameter values.

-An example of this command using `parameter-range` is shown below (scroll right to see full contents).
+The following is an example of the `parameter-range` command (scroll right to see the full contents).

 ```
 nctl experiment submit --name para-range --parameter-range lr "{0.1, 0.2, 0.3}" examples/mnist_single_node.py -- --data_dir=/mnt/input/root/public/MNIST